fromafrica/kebele/README.md

 - [ ] Windows

 ## security
-communication with docker is done by enabling the REST API on TCP port 2375.
+communication with docker is done over its unix socket, **you do not need to enable http on port 2375**.

-this poses security concerns if exposed to the public internet and without other security configuration in place.
+docker API poses security concerns if your server is exposed to public internet without security protections in place.

 the `config` wizard will do what it can to detect environment settings and suggest changes.